magnusmuru/tanks/README.md

 # Tanks
 Simple top-down 2D game with the goal of killing other tanks.
+Project uploaded to Github in case TalTech Gitlab goes down for use in the future.

 ### Makers
 - Kaur Palang